rdzman/test/CONTRIBUTING.md

 ----------------

-If you see an issue or bug report submitted by someone else, please consider helping out by seeing if you can reproduce the issue on your system.
-If so, please leave a comment to that effect.
+If you see an issue or bug report submitted by someone else, please consider helping out by attempting to reproduce the issue on your system.
+Report your experience in a comment on the issue.
 Even if you are not comfortable submitting a patch to fix it, any information you can add to help the developers locate a solution is greatly appreciated.
 Simply leave your comments on the issue.
+The same goes for review of pull requests, which are discussed below.

 Submitting Additions or Modifications to the Code
 -------------------------------------------------

 Code contributions are a great help and are always welcome.
-For larger or more complex contributions, it is always a good idea to discuss your ideas first on the [developer mailing list][6].
+This includes bug fixes, enhancements to existing functionality, new features or tests, and even edits to the included documentation.
+It is always a good idea to discuss your ideas first on the the [developer mailing list][6], especially for larger or more complex contributions.

 Contributions should be submitted as pull requests, as described below.
 Before submitting your pull request, please make sure you have tested